-- 1. Go to the appropriate CT Observation #1 or #2 link in your Student Teaching Portfolio and click the green "submit" button. - 2.
+- 1. Submit your lesson plan and reflection to the appropriate CT Observation #1 or #2 link in your Student Teaching Portfolio and click the green "submit" button. - 2.
 You will be prompted to "enter the name of assessor to whom you wish to submit."
 Begin typing in the name of your Cooperating Teacher until the full name pops up.
-Click on the name to select it, then click submit. - 3.
-Your Lesson Plan and Reflection must be one submission into this link after the observation.
+Click on the name to select it, then click submit.

+3. Your Lesson Plan and Reflection must be one submission into this link after the observation.